PanosEconomou/notes/Projects/CFT/Free_Fields.md

 The 2-dimensional spinor representation is particularly nice.
 To see how let's first recall a couple of cool theorems.

-**<u>Proposition:</u>** Given the representation of the clifford algebra defined by the gamma matrices above, we have that the weyl eigenspaces are given by
+**<u>Proposition:</u>** Given the representation of the Clifford algebra defined by the gamma matrices above, we have that the weyl eigenspaces are given by
 $$
 \Delta^{\pm} \coloneqq \{x \in \mathbb C^2 \mid -i\gamma^0\gamma^1 x = \pm i x\} \cong \mathbb C.
 $$